Rosalyn Koo (1929-2021)

 Rosalyn (Roz) Koo was born and raised in Shanghai.
 Upon graduation from McTyeire High School, she came to the U.S. to attend Mills College.
-After transferring to U.C.-Berkeley, she graduated with a B.A. in Economics (with honors).
+After transferring to UC Berkeley, she graduated with a BA in Economics (with honors).

-After a 30-year career, she retired as a business executive of a major San Francisco Architectural firm MBT Associates, in 1988.
+After a 30-year career, she retired as a business executive of a major San Francisco architectural firm, MBT Associates, in 1988.

-Simultaneously, she has dedicated herself to the betterment of impoverished girls through education—first in restoring her alma mater as the pre-eminent public girls’ school in China.
+Simultaneously, she dedicated herself to the betterment of impoverished girls through education.
+First, she restored her alma mater as the pre-eminent public girls’ school in China.
 Her

 Hope Project, launched in 1995, sent 84 girls through senior high school, 56 of whom completed college.

-Roz has received many awards for community service including her induction into the Women’s Hall of Fame in San Mateo County.
+Roz received many awards for community service including her induction into the Women’s Hall of Fame in San Mateo County.

 Roz passed away on January 30, 2021.
 Please read our tributes to her here.